 1. Create a policy

-Whether you have one employee or 100, you need to have an official, written employee attendance policy in place to inform the employees of what is expected of them.
+Whether you have one employee or 100, you need to have an official, written absenteeism policy in place to inform the employees of what is expected of them.
 Create a policy that is fair to both you and the employees.
-Be considerate of unexpected illness or events and set up disciplinary actions.
+Be considerate of unexpected sick days or events and set up disciplinary actions.

 Once your policy is written down, be sure each employee reads it thoroughly.
-It is best to have employees sign a waiver verifying that they are aware of the policies and that they will be held responsible for their attendance.
+It is best to have employees sign a waiver verifying that they are aware of the policies and that they will be held responsible for missing workdays.

 2. Determine the cause

 As discussed earlier, there are obviously some valid reasons for absences.
 However, a habit of absenteeism is something that needs to be addressed.
-Use your attendance records as evidence to show the employee his absentee habits.
+Use your attendance records as evidence to show the employee his unexcused absences.
 Yes, disciplinary action should be made, but you need to discover the underlying reason why chronic tardiness is a problem for your employee.
-Perhaps they are taking night classes or are having issues with daycare.
-If a shift change can be made to address their needs, you may end up solving their tardiness issues altogether.
+Perhaps they are taking night classes or something at home is disrupting their work-life balance.
+It could be a simple matter of burnout, and an employee might need to take a few days off but is hesitant to.
+If a shift change can be made to address their needs, you may end up solving their attendance issues altogether.
 However, if there is no valid reasoning behind the employee’s chronic absenteeism, inform them of the disciplinary actions in place.

 3. Do not delay

 Address absences immediately with the employee.
 Do not let too much time lapse before addressing unscheduled absences or “no-shows.”
 Inform them of what happened, what the guidelines are, and what disciplinary action they are or may receive in the future.
-The employee needs to know that you notice absenteeism and that it is taken seriously.
+The employee needs to know that you notice absenteeism and that it is taken seriously before it impacts the work environment.

 4. Consistently enforce your policy